-The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering.
+The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering (other than in connection with the sale of 5,333,000 shares of common stock to entities associated with certain stockholders, including two our of directors and executive officers for which the underwriters will not receive any underwriting discount or commissions).
 Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.